rkarmani/moon/README.md

 Why Moon?
 It’s a cultural mirror that we can look at and get light from without scorching our eyes.
 Moon is calm.
 It absorbs the stress of the sun.
 But can also be a force of nature.
 Moon is black, white, yellow, orange, red, dark.
 And yet, moon is neither of them.
 Moon is grey.

 Moon is male, Moon is female, Moon is everything and nothing.
+No one owns the moon.
 Moon is for everyone.
 It does not take away anything.
 We’ve marveled at it.
 We reached for it.
-We even made it, one-shot.
+We even made it, when President Kennedy brought together a nation to realize the dream.

-Now it’s time for everyone to reach for their moonshots.
-And make every shot count.
+Importantly, moon is pristine and unpolluted, unlike the Internet today.
+We get to build a new Internet, the moon, so everyone can own a piece of it for shared ownership and prosperity.
+We choose to build the moon, and you're invited to join us.

-Navigate the rapidly evolving and exponentially growing online worlds in your own way, and reach your goals.
+Let's navigate the rapidly evolving and exponentially growing online worlds in our own way, on our own terms, and reach our dream goals.